 How the movie ends up at its lesson is where I have my critiques.
 In terms of character development, Gervais’ character has obviously been given the most focus, as the story revolves around him and his special talent.
 The second most developed character is Jennifer Gardner’s Anna McDoogles; yet, I consider her development to be the most unrealistic of them all.
 McDoogles is Bellison’s love interest who, throughout the movie, declares she won’t love him back because she doesn’t want “chubby, snub-nosed children.”
 McDoogles clings tightly to this idea throughout the whole movie until (SPOILER ALERT) she doesn’t, and to me, it didn’t seem that natural of a transformation at all.
 The other characters are quite forgettable but for good reason.
 It’s difficult to relate to those that are brutally honest whether it be Jonah Hill’s character, Frank, and his nonchalant, suicidal cries for help, or Louis C.K.’s character, Greg, and his nonchalant, perverted cries for breasts.

-This is not to say that these mentioned actors didn’t do their best with what they had to work with script-wise.
+This is not to say that these mentioned actors didn’t do their best with what they had to work with, script-wise.
 In the movie, there’s a beautiful scene where Bellison’s mother, played by Fionnula Fiegen, is on her death bed, fearing the “eternity of nothingness” that is about to await her.
 Gervais’ proceeds to deliver a heartfelt speech where he promises her an afterlife full with mansions, loved ones, and eternal happiness, leading to the whole “man in the sky” lie.
 While this seems like an attack towards faith and religion, the scene focuses more on the joy that soon filled both Bellison and his mother.
-In this world, reality and bluntness is the lay of the land, so for a “lie” to bring someone strong feelings of comfort and closure shows the power faith can have on us all.
+In this world, reality and bluntness is the lay of the land, so for a “lie” to bring someone such strong feelings of comfort and closure shows the power faith can have on us all.

 My biggest gripe with the film is the assumptions it makes about humanity and the “truth.”
 To assume that humans are cold, perverted, and selfish in their honest form is downright cynical.
 To assume that our kind remarks towards each other are only used to flatter is simple-minded.
 There were times during the movie where I would lose interest in the repetitive social commentary they were trying to project.
 This made the movie’s ending for me feel like a unrelated, cop out.
 Yet, the clever humor found in the film, along with a strong performance by the cast, kept me engaged and laughing.